maik97/peak-shaver/docs/intro/getting_started.rst

 All these different approaches will have similiar results, but can be used to optimize the predictions furthermore.
 If you want to tune the parameters, look up the ``wahrsager`` class :ref:`here <wahrsager_doc>` (change timeframe, LSTM size, ...).
 Note that for every new timeframe a seperate dataset will be created.

-Set ``PLOT_MODE=True`` if you want to see a graph of the predictions compared to the actual data.
+Set ``PLOTTING=True`` if you want to see a graph of the predictions compared to the actual data.
 You also can find the saved graphs in either _BIG_D/LSTM-graphs/ or _small_d/LSTM-graphs/.
 An example graph is provided below:

 - hier kommt beispiel graph